CodecoolGlobal/threads-workshop-java-Wirek90/README.md

 ## Make a sandwich

-Implement making sandwich (`game.makeSandwich(order)`).
+Implement making sandwich (`com.codecool.coffee.game.makeSandwich(order)`).
 Remember that you can make several sandwiches at a time, so you'll probably need multiple threads.

 ## Implement a queue yourself